natcap/invest.users-guide/source/coastal_protection.rst

 .. _cp-ProfOptions:

 **Option 1.
-Add backshore to a sandy beach**: assuming that this information is not contained in the cross-shore profile that was cut by the model or in the uploaded profile provided by the user, the Profile Characteristics Spreadsheet (see :ref:`cp-excel`) helps users guess what the foreshore slope, berm height and dune height might be for the site of interest, based on simple rules of thumb.
+Add backshore to a sandy beach**: assuming that this information is not contained in the cross-shore profile that was cut by the model or in the profile you uploaded, the Nearshore Waves Excel Table (see :ref:`cp-excel`) helps you guess what the foreshore slope, berm height and dune height might be for the site of interest, based on simple rules of thumb.
 Please bear in mind that conditions at the site of interest can differ quite substantially from these rules.
 Therefore, the suggestions provided should be used as a starting point but a site survey (even as basic as field notes from visual observations) is strongly encouraged if users are interested in obtaining more accurate results.

 The average sediment size is required to help approximate foreshore slopes, in case you do not have it.
 It also helps creating a bathymetric profile for sandy beaches in case you do not have any site measurement.
 Finally, it is used in the erosion model of the Nearshore Waves and Erosion model.
 As mentioned earlier, the foreshore is the intertidal region of the beach profile and is assumed to be linear in the Tier 1 model.
 To provide guidance on what that slope might be, five different values of slope, based on the sediment size, are provided.
 The first three are derived from observations presented in Wiegel (1964) at beaches that are protected, moderately exposed or fully exposed to the open ocean, in the U.S.  The fourth value is derived from observations by McLachlan and Dorvlo (2005) at various beaches around the world.
 The fifth value is the average of the four previous values.
 If you do not have the precise sediment size, you  can select a value based on a qualitative description of the sand (very  fine, fine, medium, course, or very course).